Diving cylinder: Dust caps and plugs

 These are used to cover he cylinder valve orifice when the cylinder is not in use to prevent dust, water or other materials from contaminating the orifice.
 They can also help prevent the O-ring of a yoke type valve from falling out during storage and transport.
 A screw-in plug may be vented so that the leakage of gas from the cylinder does not pressurise the plug, making it difficult to remove.

 Pressure rating

 Working pressure and cylinder volume determine the capacity of the cylinder to store gas.
 Many of the physical characteristics of the cylinder are consequences of these factors.
 Two other pressures are also relevant to cylinder use: Test pressure and developed pressure.

 Working pressure

-Working pressure is the maximum pressure that the cylinder is designed to tolerate indefinitely at reference temperature underr normal operating conditions.
+Working pressure is the maximum pressure that the cylinder is designed to tolerate indefinitely at reference temperature under normal operating conditions.
 It is determined during design and takes into account the material's strength, operating temperature range, and the working lifeespan.

 Diving cylinders are technically all high-pressure gas containers, but within the industry in the United States there are three nominal working pressure ratings (WP) in common use;